Family dinners are fun. Right?

 ...where are the people who can’t spend time with their friends and family because of work?

-One of the most thrilling moments of my career was when I was working with an autistic child.
+One of the most thrilling moments of my career was when I was working with a child with autism.
 Actually, not much of a child, Carl(*) was 21 years old.
 His mental age however was closer to that of a 4-5 year old.

 TAKE CONTROL OF YOUR LIFE.